 Job losses continued in mining.

 The unemployment rate for veterans who served on active duty in the U.S. Armed

 Forces at any time since September 2001--a group referred to as Gulf War-era II

-number of wage and salary workers belonging to unions, at 14.6 million, changed little.
+The number of wage and salary workers belonging to unions, at 14.8 million,

 Current CPS Economic News Releases:

 - Employment status of the population, 1940s to date (HTML) (PDF)

 - Employment status by sex, 1970s to date (HTML) (PDF)